Pemphigus vulgaris L10.0

 • Glucocorticoid pulse therapy (C; IV): In case of resistance to therapy after several weeks of therapy (about 10% of cases), we recommend glucocorticoid pulse therapy while leaving the azathioprine dose unchanged: 1 g prednisone equivalent (e.g. Solu Decortin H) as a short infusion on 3 consecutive days, then decreasing dosage(750/500/250 mg/day).
 Leave azathioprine at the above dosage.

-• Cyclophosphamide (B; III): If resistance to therapy persists, azathioprine can be replaced by cyclophosphamide (e.g. Endoxan).
+• Cyclophosphamide (B; III): If resistance to therapy persists, azathioprine can be replaced with cyclophosphamide (e.g. Endoxan).
 Oral cyclophosphamide dose: 1.0-2.0 mg/kg bw/day.
 Cyclophosphamide can also be administered as pulse therapy(500-1000 mg/every 2-4 weeks)

 Note!
 When using cyclophosphamide, bladder protection agents such as Mesna (e.g. Uromitexan) are essential!